 Incumbent telephone companies, including AT&T and Verizon, offer video and other services in competition with Charter, and Charter expects they will increasingly do so in the future.
 These companies are able to offer two-way video, data services and provide digital voice services similar to Charter's in various portions of their networks.
 In the case of Verizon, FiOS high-speed data services offer speeds as high as or higher than Charter's.
 In addition, these companies continue to offer their traditional telephone services, as well as service bundles that include wireless voice services provided by affiliated companies.
 Based on internal estimates, Charter believes that AT&T and Verizon are offering video services in areas serving approximately 30% and 4%, respectively, of its estimated passings and Charter has experienced customer losses in these areas.
 AT&T and Verizon have also launched campaigns to capture more of the MDU market.
-AT&T has publicly stated that it expects to roll out its video products in Charter's market areas, Charter has seen a decrease in its video revenue as AT&T and Verizon typically roll out aggressive marketing and discounting campaigns to launch their products.
+AT&T has publicly stated that it expects to roll out its video product beyond the territories currently served although it is unclear where and to what extent.
+When AT&T or Verizon have introduced or expanded their offering of video products in Charter's market areas, Charter has seen a decrease in its video revenue as AT&T and Verizon typically roll out aggressive marketing and discounting campaigns to launch their products.